ablestack/reactive-domain-objects/TECHNICAL.md

 ## GraphSynchronizer

-The GraphSynchronizer class is at the center of the reactive-domain-graphs library.
+The GraphSynchronizer class is at the center of the reactive-domain-objects library.
 An instance of this class allows a Reactive Domain Graph to be synchronized with a source JSON graph via the smartSync method.
 The GraphSynchronizer tracks the source JSON previous state, and used it, along with several other optimizations, to perform efficient synchronizations and, importantly, only update the RDO nodes where changes have been detected.

 > Note: **Equality Checking**